 I hold multiple networking certifications including CCNA (July 2024), Network+ (Jan 2024), JNCIA (Oct 2024), and FCA (Sep 2024).
 I'm currently studying for RHCSA certification to expand into Infrastructure Engineering and DevOps roles.
 I graduated from Riverside High School in Durham, NC in 2019.

-I built and manage highheatforge.com, a complete custom e-commerce platform from scratch for my dad's bladesmithing and knife-making instruction business in Durham, North Carolina.
-The project gave me hands-on experience with full-stack Python/Django development, database design with PostgreSQL, payment gateway integration with Stripe, and Linux server administration.
+I also build and manage highheatforge.com, a custom Django e-commerce platform from scratch for my dad's bladesmithing and knife-making instruction business in Durham, North Carolina.
+The project has been my playground for full-stack Python/Django development, PostgreSQL schema design, live Stripe checkout with server-side webhook finalization, atomic inventory, and Calendly-integrated class booking.

-I approach problems systematically, whether I'm troubleshooting packet loss in transit networks or optimizing a web application's performance.
+I approach problems systematically, whether I'm troubleshooting packet loss in a transit network or a failing Stripe webhook.
 I believe in:

-I'm driven by the challenge of building systems that work flawlessly in production.
-Whether it's a global anycast network serving game servers across continents, a Django e-commerce platform processing real transactions, or a network lab platform helping engineers study for certifications - I want to see my systems running smoothly with minimal intervention because they were engineered correctly from the start.
+I'm driven by the challenge of building systems that just work in production.
+Whether it's a global tier-1 network, a hosting platform taking real Stripe payments, or an e-commerce site processing real orders, I want to see my systems run smoothly with minimal intervention because they were engineered correctly from the start.

-I treat every project as an opportunity to learn something new and build something that actually solves a real problem.
-My goal is to transition into Infrastructure Engineering or DevOps roles where I can combine my network engineering expertise with systems automation and cloud infrastructure at scale.
+My goal is to transition into Infrastructure Engineering or DevOps roles where I can combine network engineering with systems automation and cloud infrastructure at scale.

 Based in Cary/Durham, North Carolina